 For example, a visa may be revoked if the visa holder became involved in a criminal incident in the U.S.

-A minor criminal incident – even an arrest where the charge is dropped – could potentially result in a visa revocation.
+A minor criminal incident – even an arrest where the charge is dropped – could potentially result in a revoked visa as well.

 Any visa holder in the U.S. facing this kind of situation should contact an immigration lawyer for legal assistance at once.

-A visa cancellation is usually less serious than a revocation, and a cancellation does not necessarily mean that the visa holder is being accused of doing anything wrong.
+A canceled visa is usually less serious than a revoked visa, and a cancellation does not necessarily mean that the visa holder is being accused of doing anything wrong.

 A visa might be canceled because of a minor paperwork mistake, for example, but that merely means that the mistake must be corrected before the visa can be approved.